tuxfoo/lbry-seedit/README.md

 lbry settings set download_dir /path/to/lbry/downloads
 lbry settings set data_dir /path/to/lbry/data
-lbry settings set config /path/to/lbry/daemon_settings.yml
+lbry settings set config /path/to/lbry/daemon_settings.yml lbry settings set max_connections_per_download 10
 ```

 Then you will want to add the channels you want to seed to the python script.
 Change the page count to change the amount of previous videos you would like to download.

 Finally, set up a cron job/scheduled task to run every couple of days to automate the process, only new videos will be downloaded.

+IF you are not using UPNP then you will want to open up TCP port 3333 and UDP port 4444